MarzaElise/cats.py/README.md

    - I currently have no plans to do it in the near future.
 If you really want an asynchronous wrapper, take a look at [catapi.py](https://github.com/ephreal/catapi.py)

+6. Is this wrapper consistent?

+   - I tried my best to keep this wrapper consistent with the API itself.
+By returning lists when API returns an array etc.

+7. Where is the documentation?

+   - Currently, there is no documentation for this wrapper.
+Alternatively, you can take a look at the [API documentation](https://docs.thecatapi.com) and the source to figure out some stuff.

+Note: all changes were tested on python 3.10.0 64-bit before being published

 ## License